kauthara-yakubu/awesome_chocolate_sales_analysis/README.md

 ✅ December recorded the highest profit, sales, and shipment volume of the entire year, with demand peaking in North America.

-📌 Recommendation: Prioritize Q4 for seasonal campaigns, allocating up to ** 20 - 25% of annual stock and promotional spend**, with targeted focus on **Canada and USA**, which historically delivered the highest year-end demand.
+📌 Action: Prioritize Q4 for seasonal campaigns, allocating up to ** 20 - 25% of annual stock and promotional spend**, with targeted focus on **Canada and USA**, which historically delivered the highest year-end demand.

 ### 📉 Worst Month Analysis (Feb 2023)
 - **Sales:** $2.27M